appcypher/awesome-wasm-langs/README.md

 --------------------

 ### <a name="astro"></a>Astro <sup>[top⇈](#contents)</sup>
-> Astro is A fun safe language for rapid prototyping and high performance applications.
+> Astro is a fun safe language for rapid prototyping and high performance applications.
 * [Astro](https://github.com/astrolang/astro) - main repository.

 --------------------